PreTeXtBook/PROSE/summer/index.md

 - [Back to Home](../)

-### Getting Started with PreTeXt
+### Getting Started with PreTeXt Virtual Workshops [[Registration]](https://docs.google.com/forms/d/e/1FAIpQLScKao-BJx7UplRjY8nFBTAGc34DnJFPx24ONGHfB4frRrcZPw/viewform?usp=sf_link)

-More information coming soon!

-Two virtual workshops are available:
+Want to get started writing your next great document, producing print, interactive and accessible HTML, and braille all from the same source?
+Community leaders Steven Clontz and Oscar Levin are hosting virtual workshops this summer to get you started from scratch.

+Two options are are available.
+Registration is $150, with early-bird discounts and other waivers available (see registration form for details).

 - 2023 May 16 & 18 (Tues & Thurs)
   1pm-3pm Eastern
 - 2023 July 10 & 12 (Mon & Wed)
   11am-1pm Eastern

+[Register here for either the May or July session.](https://docs.google.com/forms/d/e/1FAIpQLScKao-BJx7UplRjY8nFBTAGc34DnJFPx24ONGHfB4frRrcZPw/viewform?usp=sf_link) Space is limited and offered first come, first serve.

 ### MAA Open Math: Team-Based Inquiry Learning [[Link]](https://web.cvent.com/event/e5b8d9cd-7eee-45e8-a067-1b7be205fa16/summary)